HoduRe/Warp-Syndrome/docs/index.md

 * Comes with the first bit of the intended narrative told through visual clues (in the first level, the three imprisoned black eyes, with the fourth missing at the left-lower corner.
 On the second level, the origins of the eye are told at the highest point of the "normal route" (since what is found higher is the black eye itself), conveying how it was born, grew uncontrollably, and was sealed by four figures.
 At the end of the level, it's shown how, eventually, on of the guardians was killed, represented by the eyes over the door that brings the player to the next level).
 * The game console remembers previous sent commands and those can be summoned by the up and down arrows when in the console.
 * The requiered commands have been expanded accepting diferent number of arguments, and we have added some more which you can see by typing “list” in the console.
+* There are also save and load buttons on the pause menu.
+The load one is only avaliable when there is content saved.

 </ul>